biosymbolics/pipeline/README.md

   - build_xyz: build up something like an index
   - persist_xyz: save it
   - query_xyz: query a thing (esp when fetch_xyz isn't suitable)
+  - extract_xyz: e.g. extract entity xyz from a document
   - format_xyz: presentation-layer formatting of xyz
   - x_to_y: conversion of X to Y
   - run_xyz: execute a workflow